-The resulting color distribution of an image in the color-opponent space could be visualized by plotting the pixels of the image with respect to their coordinates on the red-green and yellow-blue axis (Fig. 1a).
-In the chart the pixels of the differently colored hats fall into separate radial sections.
+The resulting color distribution of an image in the color-opponent DKL space could be visualized by plotting the pixels of the image with respect to their coordinates on the red-green and yellow-blue axis (Fig. 1a).
+In the chart, the pixels of the differently colored hats fall into separate radial sections.

 The Cartesian color-opponent coordinates can be transformed into the polar coordinates hue and saturation.
-In the chart hue is the color angle ($hue = \arg(rg + i \cdot yb)$), saturation is the distance from the neutral gray ($sat = |rg + i \cdot yb|$).
+In the chart hue is the color angle $(hue = \arg(rg + i \cdot yb))$, saturation is the distance from the neutral gray $(sat = |rg + i \cdot yb|)$.
 The cylindrical hue-saturation coordinates were then used to define the histogram bins.

-4.2 Chromaticity and Luminance Index
+2.2 Chromaticity and Luminance Index

-To create the color histograms the chromaticity plane was subdivided into logarithmic-radial segments (Fig. 1b).
+The color histograms were created by dividing the chromaticity plane into logarithmic-radial segments (Fig. 1b).
 The resolution for saturation of these bins decreases with increasing saturation.
-Six different rings were used to discriminate saturation; the remaining unsaturated color tones in the center were summarized into a single, gray bin.
+Six different rings were used to discriminate saturation; the remaining unsaturated color tones in the center were averaged into a single, gray bin.
 The ring a color tone belongs to can be calculated using the logarithm of the saturation ($r = \lfloor -\log_2 sat \rfloor$).
-For hue the histogram resolution is lowest for unsaturated, gray colors and doubles with increasing saturation ($n_r = 2 \lfloor 6-r \rfloor$).
-This yields to 127 bins, 64 bins for the most saturated colors.
+For hue, the histogram resolution is lowest for unsaturated, gray colors and doubles with increasing saturation ($n_r = 2^{\lfloor 6-r \rfloor}$).
+This yields 127 bins; 64 bins for the most saturated colors.

-Furthermore, color values exceeding 95% or falling below 5% of the possible luminance range of RGB space were classified as white and black.
-This is essential since the hue resolution of RGB for very dark and very bright colors is limited.
+Furthermore, color values exceeding 95% or falling below 5% of the maximally possible luminance value of RGB space were classified as white and black.
+This is essential since the hue resolution for very dark and very bright colors is limited.